apparatus/concordant/README.md

 * if the environment variable DNS_HOST is set then perform lookups directly against this host
 * otherwise use the system DNS configuration to perform lookups
+* depending on the value of the environment variable DNS_MODE concordant will lookup SRV and or A records
-* For each lookup first perform an SRV query to obtain a port number and CNAME record
-* To complete the lookup perform an A query against the CNAME record to determine an IP address
+* if DNS_MODE is 'SRV' then for each lookup first perform an SRV query to obtain a port number and CNAME record to complete the lookup perform an A query against the CNAME record to determine an IP address
+* Otherwise if DNS_MODE is 'A' just perform and A query in order to resolve the hostname

 ## Kubernetes DNS and Fuge
 Kubernetes supplies DNS records of the following form for service discovery: